tofuutils/tofuenv/README.md

 ## .terraform-version file

-If you put a `.terraform-version` file on your project root, or in your home directory, tfenv detects it and uses the version written in it.
+If you put a `.terraform-version` file on your project root, or in your home directory, tofuenv detects it and uses the version written in it.
 If the version is `latest` or `latest:<regex>`, the latest matching version currently installed will be selected.

-Note, that [TFENV\_TERRAFORM\_VERSION environment variable](#tfenv_terraform_version) can be used to override version, specified by `.terraform-version` file.
+Note, that [tofuenv\_TERRAFORM\_VERSION environment variable](#tofuenv_terraform_version) can be used to override version, specified by `.terraform-version` file.

 ```console
 $ cat .terraform-version